wobo-gavin/repo0312/docs/testing.rst

 .. hint::

     You almost never need to use this test web server.
-You should only ever consider using it when developing HTTP adapters.
+You should only ever consider using it when developing HTTP handlers.
 The test web server is not necessary for mocking requests.
 For that, please use the Mock subcribers and History subscriber.